jameskanyiri/DarajaMCP/README.md

 - ✅ **Secure & Scalable** – Implements OAuth authentication and supports enterprise-grade transaction handling
 - ✅ **Flexible Automation** – AI agents can query account balances, generate invoices, and automate reconciliation

+## What is an MCP Server?

+MCP (Model Context Protocol) servers provide capabilities for LLMs to interact with external systems.
+MCP servers can provide three main types of capabilities:

+- **Resources**: File-like data that can be read by clients (like API responses)
+- **Tools**: Functions that can be called by the LLM (with user approval)
+- **Prompts**: Pre-written templates that help users accomplish specific tasks

+Daraja MCP specifically leverages this architecture to connect AI systems with Safaricom's Daraja M-Pesa API.

 ## Requirements

 - Python 3.12